Arthri/SteamEnablerPlugin/README.md

 # SteamEnablerPlugin
 SteamEnablerPlugin is a plugin that turns on Steam for OTAPI.
+Supported and tested for Windows.
+Untested support for Linux and MacOS.

 # Setup
 1. Get the [latest](https://github.com/Arthri/SteamEnablerPlugin/releases/latest) release.